adabonyan/Image-clicker/README.md

 - Consider displaying names of Images in Option list in alphabetical order for ease of reference
 - Allow for any type of image.
 Not necessarily cat alone.

-##Implementation
+## Implementation
 Each expectation was achieved using MOV.
 Key implementations are:
 - Created data array. each image is an object of the data array.
 Hence more images can be added without effect on the scripts
 - Created octopus.
 This object holds the function objects to select image, process selection for display and update image property (count).
 - Created view object.
 It hold the function to render the selected image and counter
-- User can change the name and alternative (alt) attribute of selected image.
+- User can change the name and alt attribute of selected image.

+## Using Knockout JS